sohelmohammed0/DailyNotes/Kubernetes/3yaml.md

 today's class, with examples, tasks, and references.\
 It is designed so that even a **complete beginner** can understand.

+- Pods are ephemeral, if they die, kubernetes replaces them (Via controller like deployments)

 ------------------------------------------------------------------------

 ## 1. Ways of Communicating with the Control Plane